-We measure people's province at age 17 and their year of birth twice throughout the survey.
+We measure people's province at age 17, their year of birth, and the region of their military service twice throughout the survey.
 If they give us inconsistent responses to any of these questions, we will exclude them from the analysis.
 We will also exclude respondents whose father's occupation was in the military from the analysis as we are concerned that the personal connection to someone in the military could in principle undermine the lottery.

-Power calculation We take the standard errors obtained in our pilot survey based on 900 observations in order to calculate minimum detectable effect sizes for a power of 80% for the key outcome measures of interest from our pilot under the assumption that we will collect an additional 3600 observations (such that we would have a total sample size of 4500).
-The minimum detectable effect size for a power of 80% for the main outcomes of interest for national identity, defined in Section 5.2, is 0.14 of a standard deviation.
+Power calculation We take the standard errors obtained in our pilot survey based on 800 observations in order to calculate minimum detectable effect sizes for a power of 80% for the key outcome measures of interest from our pilot under the assumption that we will collect an additional 3500 observations (such that we would have a total sample size of 4300).
+The minimum detectable effect size for a power of 80% for the main outcomes of interest for national identity, defined in Section 5.2, is 0.084 of a standard deviation.
 For a number of other outcome variables, we did not collect any pilot data and we are uncertain about the statistical power.